 Katya eagerly began to read the book right away.
 She found herself drawn to the central character in the stories — a man called Jesus.
 Soon, love for Jesus began to grow in her heart.

 The following summer the traveler returned, as he always did.
 Katya welcomed him into her home and excitedly told him, “I just love Jesus!”

 She then reminded him of the book he gave her during his last visit — the one that told the story of Jesus.
 “I have read it many times,” Katya said.
 “I’ve also read it to my family many times.
 We believe in Jesus.
 Every night I read this book to my family and we are telling everyone in the village about Jesus.”

 Before the traveler gave Katya the book that shared stories of Jesus’ life, she was unreached.
-According to Joshua Project, a people group is unreached if it has no indigenous community of believers with adequate numbers and resources to evangelize without outside help.
-One reason people groups are unreached is because they have no access to Scripture in their language.
-Having God’s Word in their language is foundational.
+According to Joshua Project, a people group is unreached if it has no local community of believers with adequate numbers and resources to evangelize without outside help.
+One reason people groups are unreached is because they have no access to Scripture in their language; having God’s Word in their language is foundational.